ClickHouse Configuration

 memory: "4Gi"

-Use the tdp-clickhouse.clickhouse.resources and tdp-clickhouse.clickhouse.persistence prefixes.
-Do not use bare tdp-clickhouse.resources.
+Use the prefix tdp-clickhouse.clickhouse.resources and tdp-clickhouse.clickhouse.persistence.
+Do not use tdp-clickhouse.resources alone.

 When tdp-clickhouse.clickhouse.tdpUser.enabled: true, the chart creates a Secret (tdp-clickhouse-tdp-user) and runs a post-install/post-upgrade Job to apply grants.

-This helps avoid using the default user for TDP ecosystem applications.
+This is useful when you want to avoid using the default user by TDP ecosystem applications.

 The chart supports ClickHouse clusters with multiple shards and replicas managed by ClickHouse Keeper.

-The HA example on this page is not mandatory and should not be copied blindly to every environment.
-Use it as a base to adapt resources, storage, topology, and access policies to your reality.
+The HA example on this page is not required and should not be blindly copied to all environments.
+Use it as a basis to adapt resources, storage, topology and access policies to your reality.

 |---|---|---|

-To benefit from replication, tables must use the ReplicatedMergeTree engine or an equivalent variant.
-Plain MergeTree tables are not replicated automatically.
+To take advantage of replication, tables need to be created with the ReplicatedMergeTree engine or equivalent variant.
+Simple MergeTree tables are not automatically replicated.

 ClickHouse Keeper ── (pod: tdp-clickhouse-keeper-0)

-Each replica pair syncs data via Keeper.
-Losing one pod does not stop access to the corresponding shard, provided the table uses a replicated engine.
+Each replica pair synchronizes data via Keeper.
+The loss of a pod does not interrupt access to the corresponding shard, as long as the table is configured with a replicated engine.

-Create a separate file for HA, e.g. values-ha.yaml, so this scenario does not mix with base component values.
+Create a separate file for HA, for example values-ha.yaml, so as not to mix this scenario with the component's base values.

 1. Cluster topology and resources